 Most agree the best way to invest in silver is to constantly track its historical and current spot prices with a performance chart and holding on to your bullion until it is the right time to sell and make a profit, without worrying that you will lose your investment overnight.
 Remember, there are no counterparty or default risks when investing in physical metal.

-The reason gold bullion is so much more expensive than silver is not because it is yellow, but mainly because of its rarity.
+The reason gold bullion is much more expensive than silver is not because it is yellow and shining hue, but mainly because of its rarity.
 Each year, the amount of silver mined is almost ten times greater than that of gold.

-The average range between the price of gold and silver since 2001 has been 60-1.
-That said, silver prices tend to be more volatile because of its much greater use in industrial productions as we have covered above.
+As of 2023, the gold-silver ratio (i.e. the average range between the price of silver and gold) has fluctuated around 80-1.
+That said, silver prices tend to be more volatile because of its greater use in industrial productions.

 When industry production is on the rise, demand for silver also tends to rise.
 If industry production is low, silver rates also tend to drop.